wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 payload.users[?(@.age >= 18)]
 ```

-Selects users with age greater than or equal minAge variable value.
+Selects users with age greater than or equal to the value of the `minAge` variable:

 ```
 payload.users[?(@.age >= var.minAge)]